Highlights of the Program

 • Defining true circularity and distinguishing closed-loop recovery from downcycling and energy recovery

-• Advanced depolymerization and its role in producing food-grade, virgin-equivalent outputs
+• Reviewing advanced depolymerization and its role in producing food-grade, virgin-equivalent outputs

 • Outlining how brands, procurement, and regulators can create credible demand signals for investment